Matson - Digesting Recent Events, Near-Term Headwinds And Upcoming Earnings

 Matson has mentioned cash flows, the revolving credit facility, additional debt financing and Title XI U.S. Government guaranteed vessel finance bonds as combined options to pay for the new four vessel capex newbuild costs.

-The company's debt to EBITDA ratio has increased from 2015's 1.2 times EBITDA, to a current 2.3 times EBITDA on a net basis.
+The company's debt to EBITDA ratio has increased from 2015's 1.2 times EBITDA to a current 2.3 times EBITDA on a net basis.
 Over time, Matson will continue to swap out capacity for the revolving credit facility to maintain borrowing capacity and to better align long-term obligations with long-lived vessel investments.

 Headwinds & Tailwinds